 Accessibility is not a feature.
 It’s design done right.

-With iOS 26, Apple doubled down on inclusive interfaces – from enhanced VoiceOver to system-wide adaptive color modes.
+With iOS 26, Apple continues to strengthen inclusive design through enhanced VoiceOver capabilities and adaptive system color modes.
 As designers, it’s our job to make sure no one’s left behind.
+Apple’s Accessibility documentation outlines best practices for inclusive design across all iOS products.

 That means testing your app with Dynamic Type and high-contrast themes.
 It means designing tap targets big enough for all hands, labeling every image, and ensuring that motion can be reduced for users who prefer calmer UIs.